ferion11/danrepo/README.md

 * x11-misc/gromit-mpx - Gromit-MPX is a multi-pointer GTK3 port of the original Gromit.
 * media-fonts/ttf-wps-fonts - These are the symbol fonts required by app-office/wps-office.
 * x11-misc/xfe - Light file manager removed from gentoo.
-* x11-libs/fox - FoxToolkit for the Xfe.
+* x11-libs/fox - C++ Toolkit for developing Graphical User Interfaces easily and effectively.
+For the Xfe.
+* dev-util/reswrap - Utility to wrap icon resources into C++ code, from the FOX Toolkit.
+For the Xfe.

 ### Installation
 After performing those steps, the following should work (or any other package from this overlay):